erapsch/erapsch.github.io/_pages/cv.md

 ## Work experience

-1. Wissenschaftlicher Mitarbeiter: tasks in <a href="/research">research</a> in Stochastics and Financial Mathematics (50 %) and 4 SWS <a href="/teaching">teaching</a> (50 %), Group "Stochastik und Finanzmathematik", TU Berlin, 2019-2025
+1. Wissenschaftlicher Mitarbeiter: tasks in <a href="/research">research</a> in Stochastics and Financial Mathematics (50 %) and 4 SWS <a href="/teaching">teaching</a> (50 %), Group "Stochastik und Finanzmathematik", TU Berlin
-2. Tutor (three terms), Universität Freiburg, 2013-2015
+2. Tutor, Universität Freiburg

 ## Education